walmartlabs/concord-website/docs/getting-started/configuration.md

 an SMTP server used by the [SMTP task](../plugins/smtp.html) in one central location separate from the individual projects.

-The values are configured in the file `/data/conf/default_vars.yml`.
+The values are configured in a YAML file.
+The path to the file and the name are configured with the environment variable `DEF_VARS_CFG`.
 The following example, shows how to configure an SMTP server to be used by all processes.
 As a result, project authors do not need to specify the SMTP server configuration in their own `concord.yml`.

 ```
 smtpParams: